 There are no restrictions regarding the amount of observing time or the number of targets that may be requested in this category.
 Proposals may be submitted for single targets with a relatively short observation time, or for larger programs involving multiple targets and/or significant amounts of observing time.
 All proposals will be reviewed, and a mix of large and small programs will be selected.
-Proposals requesting observations distributed over multiple proposal cycles will not be considered.
-Observations allocated time in this category will have one year of proprietary time unless a shorter proprietary-time interval is requested by the PI.
+Proposals requesting observations whose science requires constraints distributed over multiple (up to three) proposal cycles will be considered (Section 3.2.1.14) Observations allocated time in this category will have one year of proprietary time unless a shorter proprietary time interval is requested by the PI.